-Pros: Get rebates on non-grocery items, sometimes up to 100%.
+Pros for TopCashback: Get rebates on nongrocery items sometimes up to 100%.
 You can use the app or their website.

-TopCashback is an app that gives you cash back on anything you buy from its retail partners (except for groceries).
+TopCashback is an app and website that gives you cash back on anything you buy from their retail partners (except for groceries).

-TopCashback is super easy: it gives you actual cash (or you can pick a gift card instead).
-And, even better, it also gives you promo codes that you can stack on top of your cash-back earnings.
-To earn cash back, start on the app or website, make sure you’re signed in, and tap or click the retailer you’d like to shop.
+TopCashback is super easy to use: it gives you actual cash (or you can pick a gift card instead).
+And even better, it also gives you promo codes that you can stack on top of your cash-back earnings.
+To earn cash back, start on the app or website, make sure you’re signed in, and select the retailer you’d like to shop.
 Then start shopping and earn cash back on anything you buy!

-TIP: Get exclusive promo codes and coupons by downloading the free browser extension or setting notifications in the free TopCashback app.
-The only downside is, to redeem your cash back you have to wait for TopCashback to get paid their referral commission from the retailer you made your purchase through.
+TIP: Get exclusive promo codes and coupons by downloading the free browser extension or by allowing notifications in the free TopCashback app.
+The only downside is, to redeem your cash back, you have to wait for TopCashback to get paid their referral commission from the retailer you made your purchase through.
 This can take anywhere from one to three months.
-They give you 100% of what they get paid right back, rather than take a percentage, like most other apps.
+They give you 100% of what they get paid right back, rather than taking a percentage like most other apps do.
 When your money goes from “pending” to “payable,” you can request a payout anytime for any amount.

 Sign up for TopCashback.

-5. Earn “kicks” or reward points you can redeem for gift cards with Shopkick.
+5. Earn “kicks” you can redeem for gift cards with Shopkick.

-Pros: There are multiple ways to earn kicks (a.k.a. points).
-Redeem your kicks for gift cards.
+Pros for Shopkick: There are multiple ways to earn kicks (aka points), which you can redeem for gift cards.

-Shopkick gives you six ways to earn: walking into a participating store (≈10 kicks), scanning products in store (40+ kicks), linking your credit or debit card, making a purchase online with a linked card (≈3 kicks per $1), watching short ad videos (1 kick), and scanning receipts (≈1,000+ kicks).
+Shopkick gives you six ways to earn points: walk into a participating store (≈10 kicks), scan products in store (20+ kicks), link your credit or debit card (1 kick+), make a purchase online with a linked card (≈3 kicks per $1), watch short ad videos (1 kick), and scan receipts (200+ kicks).

 Roughly 250 kicks equals $1 in gift card rewards, and you can cash out once you’ve earned 500 kicks.
-Learn everything I know about Shopkick.
+Learn everything there is to know about Shopkick.